Brian Scalabrine: Chicago Bulls (2010–2011)

 On September 21, 2010, Scalabrine agreed to a non-guaranteed contract with the Chicago Bulls.
 The Bulls visited the Boston Celtics on November 5, 2010, and in double overtime the Bulls won 110–105.
 Scalabrine played only three minutes that game.
 He played 18 games with the Bulls and averaged 1.1 points and 0.4 rebounds per game.

 Treviso (2011)

 On September 22, 2011, during the 2011 NBA lockout, Scalabrine signed with the Italian team Benetton Treviso.
 He left the team in December 2011 to pursue opportunities in the NBA after the lockout had ended.
+In 7 league games, he averaged 11.6 points and 5 rebounds, while shooting .545 from the three point range.

 Return to Chicago (2011–2012)

 On December 12, 2011, Scalabrine re-signed with the Bulls.
 During the 2011–12 season, Scalabrine played in 28 games.
 In September 2012, he was offered a position as an assistant coach for the Bulls under Tom Thibodeau, but instead opted to become a broadcaster for the Boston Celtics.